MS Viking XPRS: Reflagging to Estonia

-In October 2012 Viking Line announced that it will make significant cost cuts on Viking XPRS by reflagging the ship to Estonia.
-The reason for the benefit was that in Estonia, wages and social costs are 40% lower.
+In October 2012 Viking Line announced that it would make significant cost cuts on Viking XPRS by reflagging the ship to Estonia.
+The reason for the benefit was that in Estonia, wages and social costs were 40% lower.
 The change affected over two hundred employees.

 On 24 January 2014 the ship was re-flagged to Estonia, right after returning from repairs which started on 13 January.
-MS Viking XPRS is the first ship in Viking Line's history to sail under the Estonian flag.
+MS Viking XPRS was the first ship in Viking Line's history to sail under the Estonian flag.

 Reflagging to Finland

-On 7 December 2022 Viking Line announced that Viking XPRS will be re-flagged to Finland.
+On 7 December 2022 Viking Line announced that Viking XPRS would be re-flagged to Finland.
 The reason was that Viking Line wishes to simplify the recruitment process and wants to eliminate the middle party from the recruitment process.
-Viking XPRS will depart on her final voyage under the Estonian flag from Tallinn on Sunday 5 March 2023 at 22:15 and is expected to arrive in Helsinki on Monday 6 March 2023 at 00:30.
-The ship will then remain at the harbour during the process of reflagging and will depart on its maiden voyage under Finnish flag on Wednesday 8 March 2023 at 20:30.
+Viking XPRS departed on her final voyage under the Estonian flag from Tallinn on Sunday 5 March 2023 at 22:15 and arrived in Helsinki on Monday 6 March 2023 at 00:30.
+The ship then remained at the harbour during the process of reflagging and departed on its maiden voyage under Finnish flag on Wednesday 8 March 2023 at 20:30.